 Select Your Delivery Options

 Delivery modes allow you to specify how you can serve orders to your customers.
-GonnaOrder has three delivery modes that you can choose from, or combine, in order to serve your customers in the best way.
+GonnaOrder has three delivery modes you can choose from or combine to serve your customers best.

 - Serve at Table: This delivery mode appears first on the list and will be useful to you if your restaurant has in-house serving tables.
 With this delivery mode, the customer usually sits within your premises and places an order via a QR code menu on the table or your GonnaOrder online store.
 This option will only work after you create tables for your store.

 - Pickup: This applies to customers who want to pass through your physical store outlet while picking up their orders.
 Customers submit orders at the office or from home and pick them up in your physical store.

 - Delivery at Address: With this delivery model, customers can place orders in your store and specify that they want them delivered at a specified address.
 You can select this mode if you have secured the services of riders or if you have other delivery logistics in place.
 Customers choosing this delivery mode for their order will be required to provide identifying information about themselves and the location to which the order will be delivered.

 To select delivery modes for your store, click on Settings from the store side menu and then click Ordering.
 Selecting one or more delivery modes will automatically toggle the Ordering button to enabled.

 For the Pickup and Delivery options, customers can also choose the date and time.
 Future date and time selection for orders is controlled by options that are available under Settings > Schedules.